tnewman/arch-router/README.md

     # Shares a directory
     shares:
       # 1 entry per file share
-      - name: test # The drive will be mounted under /share/test
+      - name: test # The name used for the share
         group: test # The drive is accessible over the network by anyone in the test group
-          mount: /dev/sdb1
+        mount: /share/test
   ```
   All configured shares will be mounted under `/share` and readable/writable by anyone in
   the defined group.
 Users are normal Linux users and can log in with a